SB-1113

 Plain Language

-When an MA or CHIP managed care plan uses AI in utilization review, the AI must base its determinations on the individual enrollee's medical/clinical history, circumstances presented by the requesting provider, and other relevant information in the enrollee's clinical record.
-Determinations may not be based solely on group-level data.
-This mirrors the identical requirement imposed on commercial insurers under Chapter 52.
+MA or CHIP managed care plans' AI-based algorithms used in utilization review must base each determination on the individual enrollee's medical history, clinical circumstances from the requesting provider, and other relevant information in the enrollee's record.
+Determinations may not rest solely on group-level data.
+This mirrors the insurer requirement in Chapter 52 but applies specifically to Medicaid and CHIP managed care.

 Statutory Text